MrGibbage/fll-pybricks-vscode-tutorial/README.md

 - [ ] Enables code editing using VS Code
 - [ ] Enables master program
 - [ ] Robot performance should be similar to stock Lego firmware
+- [ ] All team member laptops should be set up the same way with a repeatable, documented process.
+While this goal should theoreticaly be possible with any solution, the goal is to keep it simple, and in a way such that if we need to update something in the setup for the laptops, it is as automatic as possible

 ## What is needed
 To get started, you'll need these things: